matrix-org/arewemlsyet/index.md

 In addition, we need to investigate how other Matrix features, such as key backups, interact with MLS.

-¹ code for running the comparison is at https://gitlab.matrix.org/uhoreg/mls-comparison
+<a name="fn1">¹</a> code for running the comparison is at https://gitlab.matrix.org/uhoreg/mls-comparison

 # Tasks